When to Plant Tulips and Daffodils for the Best Results

 How long do the bulbs last?

 With good care, daffodil bulbs can last decades.
-Tulips typically give 3–5 good years before needing replacement, though some hybrid varieties are treated as annuals.
+Tulips typically give 3 to 5 good years before needing replacement, though some hybrid varieties are treated as annuals.

 Can I plant them in grass for a natural look?